cfpb/sbl-project/features/features.md

 **For the “Associate with a financial institution” what is the default list - do we show every institution in our database or do we narrow it down initially?**
 - Show all FIs in database so users can search by financial institution name and/or LEI.
 This allows the user to select financial institution name and/or LEIs that don't match their email domain
 - (We will start with a non-prioritized, standard list (show all financial institutions in our database so that users can search by financial institution name and/or LEI ).
 We have concerns about the UX of a prioritized list.
 May add complexity without a need or benefit.
+- We have explored a design where the matches by email domain are pulled out of the search and select.

 **Can we get the email domains associated with all existing LEIs from GLEIF?**
 - If so our database of known financial institutions and LEIs will match GLEIF’s data.